 But the same is true for travel.

-We just got back from a long weekend to our old stomping grounds in and around Vail.
+Last year we spent a long weekend to our old stomping grounds in and around Vail.
 And what was the highlight of the trip?
 The hotel swimming pool and, yep, playgrounds.

 If I were you, I’d do a few things before the week is over.